Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Once the contract has been awarded to the successful bidder,it is estimated that actual construction will take approx. 15 months.

 When will my water bill go up and by how much?

-Water Rates will increase but there has not been a date setfor when.
-How much they will increase has been estimated at between $6 -$8 per month, however the actual increase will be determined once all costs arein and council has approved them.
+Water Rates will increase but there has not been a firm date set for when this will occur.
+How much they will increase has been estimated at $9 per month, however this increase will include the cost of the water softening project as well as a water pressure project.

 The same number is used regardless of the time of day 937-233-3292.
 After office hours an answering service will answer and they will forward your concern to the technician that is ON CALL.
 If needed, the technician will return your call from a work mobile phone.
 The phone number the technician calls from will show up as "restricted" on your caller ID.
 Please be sure to answer the phone if you are expecting a return call.
 After hours, this number is only meant to report immediate issues/emergencies such as a suspected water main break.

 Why is my water look does my water look rusty?
 What should I do?